 The Board of Trustees holds regularly scheduled in-person meetings and if needed, will also act through telephonic meetings, action by written consent and other communications with management.
-During 2017, the Board of Trustees held four in-person meetings and the non-management, independent Trustees held an executive session at each of those meetings.
-Mr. Vassalluzzo, the Non-Executive Chairman of the Board, presided over all Board meetings as well as all executive sessions of the non-management Trustees.
-The Non-Executive Chairman of the Board is expected to preside over all future Board meetings and executive sessions of non-management Trustees.
+During 2018, the Board of Trustees held five meetings, four of which were in-person meetings.
+The non-management, independent Trustees held an executive session at each of those four in-person meetings.
+Mr. Vassalluzzo, the Non-Executive Chairman of the Board, presided over all Board meetings as well as all executive sessions of the non-management, independent Trustees.
+The Non-Executive Chairman of the Board is expected to preside over all future Board meetings and executive sessions of non-management, independent Trustees.

-Each of the Trustees attended 100% of the meetings of the Board as well as 100% of all committee meetings, including committees on which the Trustee did not serve during 2017.
+Each of the Trustees attended 100% of the meetings of the Board as well as 100% of all committee meetings, including committees on which the Trustee did not serve during 2018.
 It is the Trust's policy for all Trustees to attend our annual meeting of shareholders absent exceptional cause.
-All Trustees attended our 2017 Annual Meeting of Shareholders.
+All Trustees attended our 2018 Annual Meeting of Shareholders.